LtCol V. Terrell (Director)

 The Academic Program

 The 4-year program is divided into a 2-year basic and 2-year advanced course.
 The basic course is for students who enter ROTC in their freshman year.
 With approval, students may enter ROTC in their sophomore year and compress the basic course requirements.
 This traditional program offers a moderately paced course of military and academic training resulting in completion of ROTC and eligibility for a commission on graduation day.
 All basic courses are electives, and no obligations are incurred.
-The advanced course includes a 5-week summer camp between the junior and senior years held at Fort Lewis, Washington.
+The advanced course includes a 5-week summer camp between the junior and senior years held at Fort Knox, Kentucky.
 Pay for the advanced course is $450-500 per month during the school year and approximately $900 plus free room and board for the 5 weeks at camp.
 To be eligible for the advanced course, a student must (a) be a U.S. citizen or U.S. national, (b) successfully complete the basic course or its equivalent, and (c) meet other statutory and regulatory requirements.

 The 2-year advanced program can be taken without the basic course by students who attend and complete a 4-week summer camp at Fort Knox, Kentucky, for which the student receives approximately $600.
 Likewise, veterans of all services, 3-year JROTC graduates, and national guardsmen and reservists may be exempt from the basic course.
 Should an individual qualify, select, and complete this option, he or she is eligible to receive a commission upon graduation.
 Students must have 4 semesters of college work remaining after finishing the basic summer camp (or qualifying for the exemptions).
 Advanced course students must have completed 60 credits and be full-time students.